RubiksCoder/HackWithAI2024-TalkieAI/README.md

-# HackWithAI2024
+# TalkieAI
-Cool call agent.
+A personal AI call assistant to make calls for you.